WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Parameters**

 `in_path`: str
-- The filepath to a directory to read Signal files.
+- The filepath to a directory to read signal files.

 `file_ext`: str, optional ('csv')
 - File extension for files to read.
 The default is 'csv'.